caio-oliv/restatement/README.md

 ### Testing

-To run the tests, use the package script `test` or `test --coverage` for code coverage.
+To run the tests, use the package script `test` or `test:cov` for code coverage.

 ### Building